 New Bible studies and devotionals sent to your email.
 The first one includes a free gift!

-Before you read: This article is part of a larger series that builds on itself from the foundation up, with each study building on the last.
-If something in this article does not make sense to you or if you believe it to be incorrect please be sure you have read over the entire course before passing your final judgment.
-Also be sure to visit this page’s FAQ And Objections: What Is the Trinity
+Before you read: This article is part of a larger series that builds upon itself from the foundation up, with each study building on the last.
+If something in this article does not make sense to you or if you believe it to be incorrect, please ensure you have read the entire series before passing final judgment.
+Also, be sure to visit this page’s FAQ And Objections: What Is the Trinity

 So we have already gone through a lot about the Bible.
 We have shown how it claims to be the word of God, and how it can be proven to be telling the truth about that.
 Now we are going to talk about the word made flesh.